turbot/steampipe-plugin-aws/docs/tables/aws_vpc_vpn_connection.md

 # Table: aws_vpc_vpn_connection

-AWS Client VPN is a managed client-based VPN service that enables securely access AWS resources or on-premises network.
+A VPN connection can be used to configure secure access to your AWS resources with remote and on-premisis networks.

 ## Examples